smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.08.C - 2025-08-11
+We are beginning our phased rollout of us-street-data 2025.08.C.
+This process is scheduled to be completed by 2025-08-12 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Improved matching of Input City to Deliverable City, and the associated footnote U#.

 ## 2025.08.A - 2025-08-01
 We are beginning our phased rollout of us-street-data 2025.08.A.
 This process is scheduled to be completed by 2025-08-02 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: